A Semi-Smooth Newton Algorithm for High-Dimensional Nonconvex Sparse Learning: Semi-smooth Newton algorithm for penalized regression

-Denote the KKT functions as defined in \eqref{Fdef1} by $F_{\scad}$ and $F_{\mcp}$ for the SCAD and the MCP, respectively.
-To compute the roots of $F_{\mcp}$ and $F_{\scad}$ based on the SSN, we need to calculate their Newton derivatives.
+Denote the KKT functions as defined in \eqref{Fdef1} by $F_{scad}$ and $F_{mcp}$ for SCAD and MCP, respectively.
+To compute the roots of $F_{mcp}$ and $F_{scad}$ based on the SSN method, we need to calculate their Newton derivatives.

-\begin{lemma} ${T}_{\textrm{mcp}}(t;\lambda,\gamma)$ and ${T}_{\textrm{scad}}(t;\lambda,\gamma)$ are Newton differentiable with respect to $t$ with Newton derivatives
+\begin{lemma} ${T}_{mcp}(t;\lambda,\gamma)$ and ${T}_{scad}(t;\lambda,\gamma)$ are Newton differentiable with respect to $t$ with Newton derivatives

 and

 respectively. \end{lemma} \begin{proof} See Appendix C. \end{proof}